 Most recently, in 2024 the Tigers beat Iowa 27–24 in the Music City Bowl.

-For the current 2025-26 college football season, we project the Tigers to play in the Liberty Bowl in Memphis against a Big 12 team with the odds at +200 (33% chance).
+For the current 2025-26 college football season, we project the Tigers to play in the Texas Bowl in Houston against a Big 12 team, with the odds at +125 (a 44.4% implied probability).

-The Tigers are not yet bowl eligible this early in the season.
-Missouri’s most recent bowl game was in the 2024 Music City Bowl, a 27-24 win over Iowa.
+The Tigers are now bowl eligible this season but we do not know their destination.
+Missouri’s most recent postseason game was the 2024 Music City Bowl, a 27-24 win over Iowa.

 Steve is an accomplished, award-winning reporter with more than 20 years of experience covering gaming, sports, politics and business.
 He has written for the Associated Press, Reuters, The Louisville Courier Journal, The Center Square and numerous other publications.
 Based in Louisville, Ky., Steve has covered the expansion of sports betting in the U.S. and other gaming matters.